13588112254/littlefs/DESIGN.md

 [error-correction-codes (ECC)][wikipedia-ecc].

 ECC is an extension to the idea of a checksum.
-Where a checksum such as CRC can detect that an error has occured in the data, ECC can detect and actually correct some amount of errors.
+Where a checksum such as CRC can detect that an error has occurred in the data, ECC can detect and actually correct some amount of errors.
 However, there is a limit to how many errors ECC can detect, call the [Hamming bound][wikipedia-hamming-bound].
 As the number of errors approaches the Hamming bound, we may still be able to detect errors, but